New to EU Exams?

 • Field-Related Multiple Choice Test (MCQ)

-Computer-Based Test
+Computer-Based Test | Reasoning Skills

 The CBT comprises the Verbal, Numerical and Abstract reasoning tests.
 The purpose of these tests is to find suitable candidates by revealing their aptitudes and to help predict future job performance.
 The EPSO CBT is pass/fail and the pass mark will always be given in the Notice of Competition.

-Eu Knowledge Test (Generalists)
+EU Knowledge Test (Generalists)

 As the name suggests, this multiple choice test will test candidates’ knowledge about the EU institutions and EU policies.
 The scores will be ranked and those reaching the highest scores will pass.